symbol/symbol-docs/source/concepts/transaction.rst

 The harvesting nodes can decide their transaction inclusion strategy:

-* **Prefer-oldest**: Prefered for high transaction per seconds networks, will include first older transactions.
+* **Prefer-oldest**: Preferred for high transaction per seconds networks.
+Include first the oldest transactions.
-* **Minimize-fees**: Benevolent nodes, will include first transactions other nodes does not want to include.
+* **Minimize-fees**: Benevolent nodes.
+Include first transactions that other nodes do not want to include.
-* **Maximize-fees**: Most common in public networks, will include first transactions with higher fees.
+* **Maximize-fees**: Most common in public networks.
+Include first transactions with higher fees.

 By default, the fee is paid in ``XEM``, the underlying currency of the NEM network.
 Private chains can edit the configuration of the network to suppress fees, or use another mosaic definition that better suits their needs.